1Pip2/QueueLang/README.md

 - Bool: True, False
 - Array: {Litteral Litteral ...}

+### Importing files
+To import a file, use:
+> import "<filename>"
+This will copy the contents of that file to the 'to be' compiled code.

 ### Comments
 - '/\/' will comment out everything after it untill the end of the line
 - '/\*' will comment out everything after it untill a '\*/'